yuliyu123/continous_auction/README.md

-** Continuous Auction **
+## Overview

-A continuous auction where users can enter by sending a stream to the contract.
+A continuous auction implemented by superfluid where users can enter by sending a stream to the contract.

 In principle, the highest bid is the winner of the auction.